Gonzo-XIII/TEC-1x/Readme.md

 <b>Keyboard</b>

 The Keyboard is the really tricky part.
 I am tring to meld in together parts of the DAT board and taking inspiration from the Southern Cross Computer.
-The part that I don't think I have right is I think I need to tie the IO select lines together, be it with either diodes or a gate.
+The part that I don't think I have right is I think I need to tie the IO select lines (IO Port 0 and IO Port 3) together, be it with either diodes or a gate.
 Again, feel free to leave an issue to discuss.

 ![image](https://user-images.githubusercontent.com/13119623/126997532-25b06b0d-268e-4e07-8217-14747bd53646.png)